 Stage 2: New Product Experimentation, Infrastructure Improvements, Customer Experience Expansion and First Adaptive Projects

-If you are a B2B company, consider entering into these experiments with one or more of your visionary customers.
+If you are a B2B company, consider entering into experiments in partnership with one or more of your visionary customers.
 That way the customer’s perspective is involved in product ideation right from the get go.
-Perhaps both companies might co-invest in the initial research ideation phase, or not.
-If you have spun up multiple simultaneous projects, you can then have them all pitch their ideas at the same time and compare.
-Your money will go to the best.
+You might even consider bringing your business customer in as a co-investor in these experiments.
+Perhaps you might spin up multiple exploratory teams at once, and then join your customer in reviewing the concept pitches and deciding which ones to invest in.

-Just as early stage venture funds do, be sure to create enough investments to ensure diversification.
+Just as early stage venture funds do, be sure to create enough investments to spread the risk.
 A typical early stage venture fund will execute twenty investments — about five per year for the first four years of the fund.
 For a successful VC, the rule of thumb is that ⅓ of these investments will lose all their money, ⅓ will break even and ⅓ will yield attractive returns — with perhaps one or two of them turning into very successful companies.

 Stage 3: The Big Move

-By now, the migration of your technical infrastructure to the cloud is well underway.
+By now, the migration of your technical infrastructure is well underway.
 Multiple cross-functional technical domain teams are managing microservices in the cloud.
-They are seeking to advance domain-specific business objectives in a self-organized way, leveraging disciplined agile delivery methods, releasing weekly software updates.
-They are building software architected as microservices, with loose coupling between services connected via APIs.
+They are seeking to advance domain-specific business objectives in a self-organized way, leveraging disciplined agile delivery methods, with weekly software updates.
 Some domain teams are at work on the enterprise’s legacy products, building digital leverage into various stages of the customer experience.

 But friction is rising.

 For some, a mental shift has begun.
-Some legacy workers see that early efforts to shift monolith components to the cloud are working.
-These new distributed systems, built on the cloud, are delivering dramatic improvements in uptime.
+Some legacy workers observe the success of early monolith migration steps.
+These new distributed systems, built on the cloud, are delivering big improvements.
 It is now possible to update these systems with small releases much more frequently.
 The pace of software development has accelerated.
 Uptime has improved.
 Failures still occur, but they are small, contained and quickly recoverable.
-In fact, some components can even self-heal.
+Software components can even self-heal.
 And compute cost has dropped significantly.

 Similarly, business unit leaders struggle to guide the new technical domain teams tasked with building digital leverage into the customer experience.
 These leaders have grown up in a control-based culture.
 They are used to telling technical teams what product features to build.
-They are struggling to adjust to the new paradigm, in which leadership’s role is to assign business outcome expectations and to allow the team to figure out how to achieve them.
+They are struggling to adjust to the new paradigm, in which leadership’s role is to assign business outcome expectations and to allow teams to figure out how to achieve them.
 Some leaders can’t adapt.
 People have begun to take note that when a leader gets in the way of change, he is replaced.

 At the executive level, conflict has bubbled up between the inner circle executives fully committed to the transformation, and those who have been maintaining the legacy business.
-As new ways of thinking and new digital capabilities expand beyond their initial beachheads into more and more domains of the business, legacy executives realize they must adapt or leave.
+As new ways of thinking and new digital capabilities expand beyond their initial beachheads, legacy executives discern that they must adapt or leave.
 As CEO, you are starting to figure out which leaders are becoming In The Loop leaders, and which are not.
 You’ve begun to act on your assessments.
 Executive team membership is changing.

 The preparatory stages are over.
-Per Moore, you’re now ready to fully commit to the transformation zone.
 It’s time for a decisive move.
-There are three possibilities (not mutually exclusive):
+There are two possibilities (not mutually exclusive):

 - Execute a material acquisition (for instance, if yours is a $3B revenue company, you buy a $50M+ revenue company )

-The key to success with a scope acquisition is to protect the acquired company from being subsumed into the enterprise culture faster than its leader thinks is wise.
-Simple things like hiring processes, compensation boundaries and security and compliance requirements can tie the newly acquired team up in knots.
-This heightens the risk that post acquisition, the most important people in the acquired company (flush with cash from the sale) will leave.
+The key to success with a scope acquisition is to protect the acquired company from being subsumed into the enterprise culture faster than its leaders want to be.
+Simple things like hiring processes, compensation boundaries and security and compliance requirements can tie the newly acquired team up in knots and cause the most important people to leave.
+That’s why the “bridge player” role is so important.

-I have written about acquisitions in two previous books (People Design — Chapter 20; Funding & Exits — Chapter 14), so I won’t repeat myself here.
-Go online and find these chapters of my previous books.
-Suffice it to say that in an acquisition you need to overcome the following risks, the leading reasons why acquisitions fail:
+I have written about acquisitions in two previous books (People Design — Chapter 20; Funding & Exits — Chapter 14), so I won’t repeat myself.
+Suffice it to say that in an acquisition you need to solve for the following risks:

 - Lack of clarity in the acquisition thesis and its strategic implications